ualibweb/UALIB_ChemStructures/README.md

 1. The substance can be represented with the SMILES line notation.
 This includes most small molecule organic chemistry with some limited organometallic chemical substances.

-2. Chemical substances indexed have synthetic preparatory procedures and some associated experimental characterization details such as NMR, mass spec, elemental analysis, IR, or melting point.
+2. Chemical substances indexed have synthetic preparatory procedures and some associated experimental characterization details such as NMR, mass spec, elemental analysis, IR, and melting point.
 The exception is with early theses (e.g., 1920s), where we indexed the substances if there was a preparation method with an associated analytical or qualitative test.

 ## What is your workflow?